-The practice has three surgeries equipped with an intra-oral x-ray machine and an orthopan tomogram machine (OPG), which is located in a separate room.
+The practice has four surgeries, each of which has an intra-oral x-ray machine.

-Mr Turk was aware of the most recent changes to the legislation surrounding radiology and radiation safety, and a radiation protection advisor (RPA) and medical physics expert (MPE) have been appointed.
+The RPS was aware of the most recent changes to the legislation surrounding radiology and radiation safety and a radiation protection advisor (RPA) and medical physics expert (MPE) have been appointed.